Medicaid eligibility and enrollment in Nebraska

 Nebraska Medicaid enrollment numbers

-The overhauled program is called Heritage Health, and it combines coverage (for Medicaid and CHIP) of physical health, behavioral health, and pharmacy care into one coordinated system.
+Nebraska’s Medicaid managed care program is called Heritage Health, and it combines coverage (for Medicaid and CHIP) of physical health, behavioral health, and pharmacy care into one coordinated system.
 The new system took effect January 1, 2017.
-Three carriers were awarded contracts to serve as managed care plans under Heritage Health:

 - UnitedHealthcare Community Plan